 Carrot Cake with Honey

 The key ingredient in Divorce Cake is honey, which makes the cake smell and taste like a giant Honey Maid graham cracker.
-Not being a honey super fan (though I do like it here and there), I was a little hesitant about it being the key sweetener.
-Now thinking back to the most excellent Chocolate Honey Cake (and Honey Cookies), I should have had more faith in this.
-The honey flavor makes the cake special.
-I think all of the add-ins do to.
-So even if you don’t love coconut, pineapple, raisins and walnuts it’s worth adding them to get the sum of the parts.
+Not being a honey super fan (though I do like it here and there), I was a little hesitant about honey being the key sweetener.
+Now thinking back to the most excellent Chocolate Honey Cake (and Honey Cookies), I should have had more faith in the honey.
+Its flavor makes the cake special, yet is not overpowering at all.
+All of the add-ins help, too.
+So even if you don't love coconut, pineapple, raisins and walnuts it's worth adding them to get the sum of the parts.